These by-laws replace the former bylaws.

 The purposes of the International Association for Machine Translation, Inc., shall be exclusively nonprofit, scientific, and educational.
 It shall bring together users, developers, researchers, sponsors, and other individuals or institutional or corporate entities interested in machine translation for the purpose of studying, evaluating, and understanding the science of machine translation and educating the public on important scientific techniques and principles of machine translation.
 It shall also be responsible to organize and hold a biannual MT Summit conference in odd years.

 Section 1.
 Sessions.
 The General Assembly shall hold a regular session once every two years at the time of the biennial "MT Summit" conference, the site of which shall rotate regularly between the three regions of IAMT.
-Special sessions of the General Assembly may be convened by decision of the Council or by a written petition signed by ten (10) members of one of the three regional associations and submitted through that association, or five (5) members each of two of the three regional associations and so submitted.
-Notice of any regular or special session of the Assembly, together with a provisional agenda, shall be published in MT News International, the official publication of IAMT, at least sixty (60) days in advance, the date and place having been fixed by the Council.
+Special sessions of the General Assembly may be convened by decision of the Executive Committee or by a written petition signed by ten (10) members of one of the regional associations and submitted through that association, or five (5) members each of two of the three regional associations and so submitted.
+Notice of any regular or special session of the Assembly, together with a provisional agenda, shall be published through the regional associations to all their members at least sixty (60) days in advance, the date and place having been fixed by the Executive Committee.

 Section 2.
 Powers and Duties.
-The General Assembly may adopt resolutions and approve recommendations to the Council, including proposed amendments to the present Bylaws.
-At each session it shall also hear and approve the minutes of the previous session; hear the reports of the President, the Secretary, and the Treasurer, including a current financial statement, and of the Editor and any committees that may have been appointed; and install any new officers or other members of the Council.
+The General Assembly may adopt resolutions and approve recommendations to the Executive Committee, including proposed amendments to the present Bylaws.
+At each session it shall also hear and approve the minutes of the previous session; hear the reports of the President, the Secretary, and the Treasurer, including a current financial statement.

 Section 3.
 Quorum.
 The General Assembly is entitled to deliberate validly regardless of the number of members present as long as at least two members of each association are present or represented by proxies bearing written powers.

 Section 4.Voting and Proxy.
 Decisions of the General Assembly shall require a two-thirds majority vote of members either present or represented by proxies bearing written powers.